flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/presets.md

 Aircraft presets allow you to automatically let a virtual co-pilot set up your aircraft to the requested preset state.

-When loading a preset the virtual co-pilot will perform all necessary setup tasks in real time.
+When loading a preset, the virtual co-pilot will perform all necessary setup tasks in real time.
 Therefore, systems like ADIR alignment, APU start, Engine starts will take the usual time to start up.

 You as the pilot can use the time to set up the FMGC (MCDU), Flight Control Unit (FCU), Transponder-Ident and radios.